doggodoge/mr-reviewer/README.md

 ## Needs work

-- Our repos are hard-coded.
-We could be getting this from GitLab
 - The code is pretty messy ;-;
 - Absolutely no tests
 - Missing help messages at the bottom for `d` and `backspace`.
 Shouldn't be too challenging to add.
+- A UI for creating the configuration for repositories would be nice.